I shot some food and lifestyle images for the brand new cafe Folklore Kitchen and Social.

 The course was run in Barrow-in-Furness by Signal Films.

-Art assisting on Feature Film; ‘The Haunting of Margam castle’, Wales.
+Working in the art department on Feature Film; ‘The Haunting of Margam castle’, Wales.

 On the beach.

 Work for Kaleidovision Media.
 Shooting stills for a series of films about Matt Miller founder of Broga.